HUILIANGAA/CSE3000_TUD_Planning_Overcooked_AI/README.md

 2. Setup all the related libraries (list of versions to install directly below) suitable for the neurips branch.
 3. Put all the files except agent.py in the human_aware_rl/human_aware_rl folder.
 4. Replace agent.py in human_aware_rl/overcooked_ai/overcooked_ai_py/agents with the one provided in this repo. (note that I added code to the existing code from the neurips branch).
-5. Open the .ipynb files using model_conversion in conda as used step 1.
+5. Open the .ipynb files using model_conversion in conda as used in step 1.

 Relevant notebooks are:
 - CP_HProxy_Experimental_changes